 If you’re hoping to build your own company but aren’t sure where to start, you’re in the right place.
 There are six basic steps you can take to start your own business.

 So, you know what you want to do and the product (or service) you want to sell.
 However, knowing your product is only one part of the process.
 Remember, you’re not just selling something, you’re starting a business.
-And that means writing a business plan.
+And that means you need to write a business plan.

 Your first business plan doesn’t have to be comprehensive.
-Just a one-page plan will do until you have the time to write something more detailed.
+A simple one-page plan will do until you have the time to write something more detailed.
 However, there are some things even a basic business plan should have, including:

 - Business objectives